-§16-56-4.
+15 biometric data checks compliant with the requirements of the Federal Bureau of Investigation with the exception of federal employees who have suitability determination in accordance with 5 C.F.R.
+16 17 §731.202 and submit documentation of such as promulgated in the rules of the commission; and 18 (5) Complies with the rules of the commission. §16-59-4.
 Compact privilege to practice.

-- (a) Member states shall recognize the privilege to practice of an individual licensed in another member state that is in conformance with §16-56-3 of this code. - (b) To exercise the privilege to practice under the terms and provisions of this Compact, an individual must: - 5 (1) Be at least 18 years of age; - (2) Possess a current unrestricted license in a member state as an EMT, AEMT, paramedic, or state-recognized and licensed level with a scope of practice and authority between EMT and paramedic; and - 9 (3) Practice under the supervision of a medical director. - (c) An individual providing patient care in a remote state under the privilege to practice shall function within the scope of practice authorized by the home state unless and until modified by an appropriate authority in the remote state as may be defined in the rules of the Commission.
+1 (a) Member states shall recognize the privilege to practice of an individual licensed in another member state that is in conformance with §16-59-3 of this code.
+2 3 (b) To exercise the privilege to practice under the terms and provisions of this compact, 4 an individual must: 5 (1) Be at least 18 years of age; 6 (2) Possess a current unrestricted license in a member state as an EMT, AEMT, 7 paramedic, or state-recognized and licensed level with a scope of practice and authority between 8 EMT and paramedic; and 9 (3) Practice under the supervision of a medical director.
+10 (c) An individual providing patient care in a remote state under the privilege to practice 11 shall function within the scope of practice authorized by the home state unless and until modified 12 by an appropriate authority in the remote state as may be defined in the rules of the commission.
+13 (d) Except as provided in subsection (c) of this section, an individual practicing in a remote 14 state is subject to the remote state's authority and laws.
+A remote state may, in accordance with 15 due process and that state's laws, restrict, suspend, or revoke an individual's privilege to practice in the remote state and may take any other necessary actions to protect the health and safety of its citizens.
+If a remote state takes action, it shall promptly notify the home state and the

-(d) Except as provided in subsection (c) of this section, an individual practicing in a remote state will be subject to the remote state's authority and laws.
-A remote state may, in accordance with due process and that state's laws, restrict, suspend, or revoke an individual's privilege to practice in the remote state and may take any other necessary actions to protect the health and safety of its citizens.
-If a remote state takes action, it shall promptly notify the home state and the - (e) If an individual's license in any home state is restricted or suspended, the individual shall not be eligible to practice in a remote state under the privilege to practice until the individual's
+(e) If an individual's license in any home state is restricted or suspended, the individual may not be eligible to practice in a remote state under the privilege to practice until the individual's home state license is restored.

-(f) If an individual's privilege to practice in any remote state is restricted, suspended, or revoked, the individual shall not be eligible to practice in any remote state until the individual's privilege to practice is restored.
+(f) If an individual's privilege to practice in any remote state is restricted, suspended, or revoked, the individual may not be eligible to practice in any remote state until the individual's privilege to practice is restored.

-§16-56-5.
+§16-59-5.
 Conditions of practice in a remote state.

-- An individual may practice in a remote state under a privilege to practice only in the performance of the individual's EMS duties as assigned by an appropriate authority, as defined in the rules of the Commission, and under the following circumstances: - 4 (1) The individual originates a patient transport in a home state and transports the patient 5 to a remote state; - (2) The individual originates in the home state and enters a remote state to pick up a patient and provide care and transport of the patient to the home state; - (3) The individual enters a remote state to provide patient care and/or transport within that remote state; - (4) The individual enters a remote state to pick up a patient and provide care and transport to a third member state; and - 12 (5) Other conditions as determined by rules promulgated by the Commission.
+- An individual may practice in a remote state under a privilege to practice only in the performance of the individual's EMS duties as assigned by an appropriate authority, as defined in the rules of the commission, and under the following circumstances: - 4 (1) The individual originates a patient transport in a home state and transports the patient 5 to a remote state; - 6 (2) The individual originates in the home state and enters a remote state to pick up a 7 patient and provide care and transport of the patient to the home state; - 8 (3) The individual enters a remote state to provide patient care and/or transport within that 9 remote state; - (4) The individual enters a remote state to pick up a patient and provide care and transport to a third member state; and - 12 (5) Other conditions as determined by rules promulgated by the commission.

-§16-56-6.
+§16-59-6.
 Relationship to Emergency Management Assistance Compact.